Fat Pad Impingement

 Fat Pad Impingement Treatment

 Treatment of fat pad impingement is not difficult, although it can take a long time to fully recover.
-Applying an ice bag for 15 minutes or applying an ice cup for 8-10 minutes is a good place to start.
+Applying ice before and after activities can be helpful.
+Use an ice bag over the affected area for 15 minutes or an ice cup for eight to 10 minutes.
 Modifying or limiting positions and activities that increase pain is another key to recovery.
 Stretching the quadriceps and hip flexor muscles may help to lessen some of the downward pressure the patella applies to the fat pad.